5 Most Effective Float Fishing Leader Setups Used By Pro River Guides

 Weights And Swivels

-There are different hooks for the size of the fish, the type of bait you use, and the clarity of the water.
+I use different hooks and hook sizes.
+I change sizes based on the size of the fish, the type of bait I use, and the clarity of the water.

 Forceps Or Pliers

-Forceps or plies will be required to pinch on the splits shots.
+Forceps or plies will be required to pinch on the split shots.

-I use something called a shot line for my float fishing leader setup and recommend it to all my clients for their float fishing leaders.
+I use something called a shot line for my float fishing leader setup, and recommend it to all my clients for their leaders.

 The shot line allows me to use a colored mainline or a clear line.
 The shot line is heavier than the lower part of the leader where the bait goes.

-Because the shot line is heavier it lasts a long time and is reusable and rarely breaks.
+Because the shot line is heavier, it lasts a long time, and it’s reusable because it rarely breaks.

 The mainline on your reel should be heavier than the shot line, and the shot line should be heavier than the lower leader line.
-The reason you want the shot line to be heavier than the bottom leader is that you want the leader to break near the bait and not up the line.
+You want the shot line to be heavier than the bottom leader because you want the bottom leader to break near the hook and not up the line.

 There are two ways to set up your shot lines.
 My way is to use all the same size split shots and to space them out further apart as they get closer to the bait.
 You can see this in the picture.

-The thing with both methods is that the results are exactly the same, they both have more weight at the top and less weight at the bottom.
+The thing with both methods is that the results are exactly the same, they both have more weight at the top and less weight at the bottom, but my way is faster to set up, and it only requires one size of split shot, which is cheaper and easier to carry in your fishing vest or pack.

 The goal with the heavier weight at the top and the lighter weights at the bottom is to create the leader angle that you see in both of my diagram pictures.
 With the heavier weight at the top and lighter weight at the bottom, the idea is that the bait will go first so as not to spook the trout with the split shots, heavier leader line, or the float.

-There is much more to this than just the bait going first and it’s a concept that you should know if you want to really want to improve your success.
-I discuss this and the 4 key fundamentals to catching more fish when float fishing on my page Float Fishing: Tips From A Pro River Guide For More Trout.
+There is much more to this than just the bait going first, and it’s a concept that you should know if you really want to improve your success.
+I discuss this and the four key fundamentals to catching more fish when float fishing on my page Float Fishing: Tips From A Pro River Guide For More Trout.

 This is the best general-purpose leader for trout and steelhead and on almost all slow to fast-moving rivers.